Cross Border M&A Deals in The Renewable Energy Sector

 - Capital builds up:

 Long-term capital accumulation is aided by cross-border mergers and acquisitions.
-It invests not only in plants, buildings, and equipment to develop their enterprises but also in intangible assets like as technical know-how and talents, rather than simply the physical element of the capital.
+It invests not only in plants, buildings, and equipment to develop its enterprises but also in intangible assets like technical know-how and talents, rather than simply the physical element of the capital.

 - Employment creation:

 It can sometimes be observed that mergers and acquisitions (M&As) done to drive restructuring may result in downsizing but, in the long run, increase employment.
 It is sometimes necessary to downsize businesses in order to keep them running.
 In the long run, as firms grow and become more successful, additional job possibilities will arise.